Bridport cycle network

 A new cycleway is planned for Burton Road, from Crown Roundabout to the entrance of the old railway line that leads to West Bay.

 This cycleway will provide non-car users with a safe, traffic-free route between West Bay and Bridport’s existing walking and cycling network.
-It will also become part of a wider walking and cycling network that will eventually connect these areas to Maiden Newton as part of the West Dorset Trailway.

 Work started in February 2019 and will take around 13 weeks to complete.
 Some off-peak traffic signals will be needed to complete the work safely.